progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 ### Object Storage ###

 I mentioned earlier that a header is stored with the content.
 Let’s take a minute to look at how Git stores its objects.
-You’ll see how to store a blob object—in this case, the string “what is up, doc?”—interactively in the Ruby scripting language.
-You can start up interactive Ruby mode with the irb command:
+You’ll see how to store a blob object — in this case, the string "what is up, doc?" — interactively in the Ruby scripting language.
+You can start up interactive Ruby mode with the `irb` command:

 	$ irb
 	>> content = "what is up, doc?"